 Self-driving is allowed, and maps are provided at the park gates.
 Guided tours can also be arranged – which will allow you to sit back and relax whilst enjoying the landscape and game viewing.

-Etosha has a selection of accommodation to choose from - which suits all type of travellers and their budget and is considerably more affordable as a safari destination than many of the other game reserves.
+There is a selection of accommodation to choose from, which suits all type of travellers and their budget, and makes Etosha a more affordable safari destination than many of the other game reserves.